-- Employ demonstrated best available technology when responding to spills. - 2.
+- 1. Employ demonstrated best available technology when responding to spills. - 2.
 Provide local governments, tribes, and first responders the necessary tools and training to effectively respond to spills. - 3.
-Address hazardous spill risk associated with derelict vessels, coordinating with the Department of Natural Resources for vessel disposal. - 4.
-Work collaboratively with federal, tribal, state, and local response partners to receive and provide timely notification of incidents and near misses. - 5.
-Enhance a well-managed incident management team and crisis management team where Ecology is able to provide essential personnel and equipment while protecting the interests of Washington State. - Continuously improve investigations, enforcements, and cost recovery coordination processes to hold responsible parties accountable. - 7.
-Ensure spillers restore resources impacted by oil spills. - 8.
-Secure sustainable funding to ensure responders are equipped and trained to respond to evolving spill risks.
+Assist in the environmentally sound removal and disposal of derelict vessels to minimize risk of pollutants spilling into state waters. - Work collaboratively with federal, tribal, state, and local response partners to receive and provide timely notification of incidents and near misses. - 5.
+Enhance a well-managed incident management team and crisis management team where Ecology is able to provide essential personnel and equipment while protecting the interests of Washington State. - 6.
+Improve effective investigations to identify the causes of spills and hold responsible parties accountable through appropriate enforcement and cost recovery actions. - 7.
+Ensure spillers restore injured resources. - 8.
+Ensure responders have adequate training and equipment to safely respond to evolving risks.